-- 14. Keep the fuel supply lines a minimum of 1" from any exterior walls of the building. - 15.
+- 14. Keep the fuel supply lines at least 1" off any outside walls. - 15.
 The fuel supply line must gradually rise to the burner.
 It should not be higher than the burner.
 Avoid creating any high points in the line that will trap air bubbles.